achen5/boxing-card-generator/README.md

 `<input>` elements in HTML5 allow developers to set a type. `<input type="number">` prevents the user from inputting the string.

-## Future Developments
+## In development
-- Add a button that converts the user's generated card into an image file.
-That way, the user can download and share their card.
-- Add a button that auto generates cards for popular boxers.
+- A button that auto generates cards for popular boxers.
 The data will likely be obtained from [https://boxrec.com/](https://boxrec.com/).
-- Make the app responsive.
-Its currently optimized for laptop screens or wider.
+- A bulleted list which gives users tips on building a great card.
+That list would be below the menu.
+- CSS Animations for a smoother user experience.